CaioBalduino/CaioBalduino/README.md

 ###

-<h3 align="left">👋 Hi, I’m Caio Balduino
+- 👀 I’m FrontEnd Developer!
-👀 I’m FrontEnd Developer
+- 🔍 Sometimes I Explore UI / UX Design world!
-🔍 Sometimes I venture into UI / UX Design
+- 🌱 I’m currently learning ReactJs!
-🌱 I’m currently learning ReactJs
+- 📫 How to reach me www.linkedin.com/caio-balduino/
-📫 How to reach me www.linkedin.com/caio-balduino/ </h3>
+<h6>I started studying web programming in May 2022 and since then I feel more and more motivated and committed to building my career in this area.</h6>

 ###